bear24rw/EECE4029/hw3_pthreads/README.md

 to ensure that two printfs wont smash each other.
 It then prints out the recorded timestamp in microseconds followed by whatever the original printf arguments were.
-This allows us to now pipe our output through `sort -n` and recreate the exact sequence of prints.
+This allows us to now pipe our output through `sort -n` and recreate the proper sequence of prints.
 This was enormously helpful in debugging as the out of order prints can be deceiving sometimes.

 Main Test Configuration